flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 4. Local Position - gives the position of the drone with respect to the home position.
 5. RC IN - gives the input value received by FlytPOD because of RC.

-You are now ready to fly.
+You have now finished configuration.
+Please follow the :ref:`Points of Caution<Points of Caution>` mentioned in FlytPOD Setup before you fly.

 ..
 It is recommended to use the RC when testing for the first time.